PhD Candidate within Modeling in Support of the Low-Carbon Transition

 - A thesis or publications with relevance for the research area

-- Knowledge and experience concerning (renewable) energy systems and markets, carbon capture and storage, stochastic programming, policy analysis
+- Knowledge and experience concerning (renewable) energy systems and markets, stochastic programming, policy analysis

 - Experience with Python/Pyomo or similar programming languages

 The appointment is to be made in accordance with the regulations in force concerning State Employees and Civil Servants and national guidelines for appointment as PhD, post doctor and research assistant.

 Personal suitability for inclusion in the research team, with special emphasis on interpersonal and communication skills.

 In the evaluation of which candidate is best qualified, emphasis will be placed on education, experience and personal suitability, as well as motivation, in terms of the qualification requirements specified in the advertisement.

 - Exciting and stimulating tasks in a strong international academic environment

 - An open and inclusive work environment with dedicated colleagues

 - Favourable terms in the Norwegian Public Service Pension Fund